dmorse/pscf/doc/sphinx/install.rst

    > make -j 4
    > make install

 In the "cmake" command, the string "/path/to/install" is the root of path used for installation.
-The executable will be installed in the bin directory of "/path/to/install".
 The last argument "../pscf" If you use "-DCMAKE_INSTALL_PREFIX=.", the executable and other files that you generate will be installed in tree rooted at the build directory (e.g., pscf-build).
 The final